How to Apply

 GRE test scores are not required.
 All application materials may be submitted through the online system or to: Southern Connecticut State University, School of Graduate and Professional Studies, Application Processing Center, PO Box 8057, Portsmouth, NH 03802.
 Documents that must be official, including university transcripts, are mailed from the granting institution directly to the address above.

 Qualified candidates have completed an undergraduate degree from an accredited college or university.
 The university requires an undergraduate quality point ratio (QPR) of 3.0 as a standard of acceptance, however a limited number of students with an undergraduate GPA between 2.5 and 2.99 may be accepted conditionally.
-(Conditionally accepted students must receive a 'B' or higher in MFT 505, 597, 598 to remain enrolled.)
+(Conditionally accepted students must receive a 3.0 GPA or higher in their first nine credits of study, and a B or higher in MFT 505, 597, 598 to remain enrolled.)

 Applicants will receive a letter from the Graduate Office acknowledging receipt of a completed application.
 If you did not receive this email, then your application is not complete.
 You can check the status of your application by signing in to the Graduate Admissions portal.